 History of the FES Center

 Established in 1991, the FES Center is a consortium with institutional partners: Louis Stokes Cleveland VA Medical Center (CVAMC), the private educational institution of Case Western Reserve University (CWRU), and the public hospital system of MetroHealth Medical Center (MHMC).
-In 2015 University Hospitals (UH) joined the consortium.
+In 2015 University Hospitals (UH) joined the consortium, and in 2017 the Cleveland Clinic Neurological Institute.

 The Center focuses on the application of electrical currents to either generate or suppress activity in the nervous system.
 This technique is known as functional electrical stimulation (FES).
 FES can produce and control the movement of otherwise paralyzed limbs for standing and hand grasp, activate visceral bodily functions such as bladder control or respiration, create perceptions such as skin sensibility, arrest undesired activity such as pain or spasm, and facilitate natural recovery and accelerate motor relearning.